 The incoterm DDU (Delivered Duty Unpaid) has been made inactive in incoterms 2020 -- the closest term that describes the functions of DDU incoterms under the revised guidelines is DAP.

-Seller’s liability lies till the designated port, so his responsibility starts right from the place of origin, i.e., inland transport from the warehouse to the first port (exporter’s country) and then carriage proceedings from the first port to the nominated port (importer’s country).
+Under DAP terms, the seller’s liability lies till the designated port, so his responsibility starts right from the place of origin, i.e., inland transport from the warehouse to the first port (exporter’s country) and then carriage proceedings & logistics from the first port to the nominated port (importer’s country).

-The seller pays for freight as he is liable for carriage till the destination port as well as the inland transit from the warehouse to the port.
-This can be either road transport or rail transport, and the shipping proceedings from the first port to the designated port are to be carried out by the seller.
+The seller pays for DAP freight as he is liable for carriage till the destination port as well as the inland transit from the warehouse to the port.
+This can be either road transport or rail transport, and also the shipping terms from the first port to the designated port are to be carried out by the seller.

 Export customs and related duties are carried by the seller.
-He is answerable for all necessary documents, i.e., bill of lading, commercial invoice, insurance certificate, packing list, marine insurance, insurance certificate, etc. for customs proceedings.
+He is answerable for all necessary documents, i.e., bill of lading, commercial invoice, insurance certificate, packing list etc. for customs proceedings.
 All charges for export proceedings will be borne by the seller.

 The buyer has responsibility for unloading goods at the destination country’s port.
 Later, inland transit of goods from the designated port to his owned warehouse is also a part of his responsibility.